nfqakademija/Fuksai/README.md

 * `app:import:iss` should be executed once a minute
 * `app:import:videos` should be executed at least once a day
 * `app:import:news` should be executed once an hour
-* `app:planet-position` should be executed every day at 12:01 AM
+* `app:planet-position` should be executed once an hour
 * `app:send:notifications` should be executed twice a day
 * `app:import:apod` should be executed once a day